 Specialities of Different Cultures

 The people of some cultures specialise in the beauty of raw foods, and excellent examples of this art can be found in the Thai culture.
-There are many more cultures that set a beautiful table, but the flavors of the food are much more important.
+There are many more cultures that set a beautiful table, but the flavours of the food are much more important.
 These cultures include those households in the far north of the world where food is often cooked slowly over low heat, and guests as well as family members are treated to pleasing aromas well before they ever sit down to enjoy the fine food.
-There are also mid-latitude countries like Italy where flavor is the considered part of the meal, and the hosts will be insulted if their fare is treated as less than a joyous bounty.
+There are also mid-latitude countries like Italy where flavour is the considered part of the meal, and the hosts will be insulted if their fare is treated as less than a joyous bounty.

 The Importance of Traditions

 When dining during holidays or special events, traditional meals are part of the celebration for many families.
 The dishes they serve have been handed down through countless generations, and failure to serve any of them is seen as a lack of respect.
 Families can sometimes find it difficult to get through economic downturns, but they often find a way to cook and serve the traditional family meals even in those times.
 It is seen as a way to provide continuity to the family, and it helps them see they can get through life in almost any circumstances.

 Each culture places its own importance on following traditional table manners, and guests are expected to follow them as well.
 Children are usually brought up learning them, and guests will be forgiven if they managed to forget a few.
 Good hosts in any country usually work hard to see that their family, friends and guests are fed well, so this is the most important of table manners that must be observed by anyone.